ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 Computed Tomography (CT or “CAT scanning”) is needed to determine the extent of the tumor.
 If surgery is being considered, knowing the tumor margins is crucial and radiographs simply cannot accurately show how far the tumor extends.
 Referral to a specialty hospital or imaging center is frequently needed for this type of testing.

 Sadly, options are limited for the treatment of the oral squamous cell carcinoma; fewer than 10% of cats survive one year from the time of diagnosis.
 Cats are euthanized when they become too disfigured to eat or breathe.
-Still, the situation is not without options.
+Still, the situation is not without options and some situations are more favorable than others.

 If the tumor is located on the lower jaw, it may be possible to remove the part of the lower jaw that contains the tumor.
 This surgery is called “mandibulectomy,” and is preceded by a CT scan (where available) to determine the margins of the tumor.

-If the tumor is located in the upper jaw, surgery is probably not an option.
+If the tumor is located in the upper jaw, surgery is probably not an option (see below).

 Mandibulectomy Combined with Radiotherapy